Empresas Públicas de Medellín

-Empresas Públicas de Medellín (EPM) was established on 18 November 1955 as a residential public utilities company which, initially, only served the inhabitants of Medellin, Colombia its hometown.
+Empresas Públicas de Medellín (EPM) was established on 18 November 1955 as a residential public utilities company which, initially, only served the inhabitants of Medellín, Colombia its hometown.

 EPM is the head of a group that consists of twelve companies and has equity participation in eight others in the electricity and water sectors.
 Its affiliate EPM Telecomunicaciones, which operates under the name UNE, controls seven other companies in various cities around the country.

-Organized as a state-owned, industrial and commercial enterprise, owned by the municipality of Medellin, EPM provides electricity, gas, water, sanitation, and telecommunications.
+Organized as a state-owned, industrial and commercial enterprise, owned by the municipality of Medellín, EPM provides electricity, gas, water, sanitation, and telecommunications.

 EPM is present in following areas in Colombia: Antioquia, Bogotá, Manizales, Armenia, Pereira, Bucaramanga, Cúcuta, Barranquilla, Cartagena, Cali, and Quibdó.

 EPM international: in Panama, the company is implementing the Bonyic hydroelectric project through its affiliate Hidroecológica del Teribe.
 In Guadalajara, Mexico, it is providing advice and technical assistance for the implementation of potable water, sanitary sewers, and wastewater treatment projects; and it is providing telecommunications services in the United States and Spain under the brand UNE.